top of page

 S.M.A.R.T.

-STOVERLY'S MINI AUSSIE RESCUE TEAM
+STOVERLY'S MINI AMERICAN RESCUE TEAM

-SMART is a team of volunteer Mini Aussie owners and enthusiasts who want to help other mini aussies in need.
-Many are owners of puppies I have produced who are willing to open up their home to help another mini aussie.
+Many are owners of puppies I have produced who are willing to open up their home to help another Mini American.
 Our team members take these dogs into their homes at their own risk.
 The team members help transport dogs as needed, get them to and from appointments or from one location to another.
 Team members take the dogs in and help socialize them and evaluate them in different situations so we can place them in the most suitable home for each dog.
 They help with basic manners and obedience skills.

 When a breed of dog becomes popular it is inevitable that some of those dogs will end up in need of rescue.
 While good responsible breeders always take their dogs back for any reason with no questions asked, and are there to help and support their puppies new owners, that is not always the case with lesser breeders.
 When a breed becomes popular there will always be people who breed their dogs just to have puppies and make a few dollars.
 If the families run into problems with those puppies the breeder is no where to be found and the dogs often end up in shelters.

-There is no charge to surrender your Mini Aussie to us, however we must make it very clear that we DO NOT purchase rescue dogs and we do not BROKER rescue dogs.You may surrender your dog to us but there will be no compensation for you to do so and we do not keep in touch with previous owners.
+We must make it very clear that we DO NOT purchase rescue dogs and we do not BROKER rescue dogs.
+You may surrender your dog to us but there will be no compensation for you to do so and we do not keep in touch with previous owners.
 Dogs surrendered to us deserve a fresh start in life and their new owners do not deserve to be bothered by previous owners.

 We will ask relevant questions that will help us take care of the dog you are surrendering, and ask you to sign an acceptance of Surrender form found below.